MohammadhRimaz/Neural-Talk/README.md

-# Neural Talks
+# Neural Talk

-Neural Talks is a sleek and modern AI ChatApp UI built with **React** and **Vite**, designed for seamless performance and efficient development.
+Neural Talk is a sleek and modern AI ChatApp UI built with **React** and **Vite**, designed for seamless performance and efficient development.
 This project focuses on frontend design, with significant emphasis on **CSS styling** and responsiveness.

 ## Live Demo